AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 accept the software design pattern level description is sufficient for now.
 (if you are an expert in studying "monoid" or "functors", please reach out to the original author(Shenghang) for collaboration.)

+This is also an empirical signal to suggest it is possible to define what is intelligence in a math-solid way, but the learning can be of various forms as long as it could produce IDR.

 ## Object-transfer duality of latent message passing

 ## revisiting existing AI paradigms and models from the theory's perspective